jschueller/otECLM/README.rst

 otECLM module
 =============

-ottemplate is an OpenTURNS module.
+otECLM is an OpenTURNS module.
 It allows the treatment of failure probabilities and dependencies in highly redundant systems according to the Extended Common Load Model (ECLM) .

 Build from source